cloud4ged/terraform-feb-2025/Day2/README.md

 ## Info - Golang overview
 <pre>
 - a programming developed and maintained by Google
+- it is an open source progamming language
 - popular tools like Docker, Kubernetes and Openshift were all developed using Go lang
 - its syntax resembles C language, originally developed in C/C++ but later rebuild using go lang
 - it is a compiled language